LogitRank

 Matthew Bilo

-Matthew Bilo is a Melbourne-based AEO consultant and software engineer who founded LogitRank in March 2026.
-His methodology is informed by the Kalicube Process™ to help Melbourne financial planning practices achieve consistent citation in AI-generated answers.
+Matthew Bilo is a Melbourne-based AEO consultant and software engineer who founded LogitRank in March 2026 , Australia's dedicated AEO consultancy for licensed financial services businesses.
+He builds entity infrastructure that makes Australian financial services practices appear accurately in AI-generated answers.
 Prior roles include Software Engineer at Sitemate and Lead Frontend Engineer at The OK Trade Organisation.

 Full entity profile →